 Windows, External Doors and Joinery

 Repair Category 2

-Notes The seals of double glazed units have failed, resulting in condensation between the panes of glass.
-These units can be repaired/replaced by a glazing contractor.
-The windows/doors are of a mixed age and style.
-Typical ongoing maintenance to the units and mechanisms should be anticipated.
+Notes The units are of an older type with signs of weathering/ageing noted.
+The seals to older double glazed units often fail resulting in condensation between the panes of glass.
+This can occur without warning and may only be seen in certain weather conditions.
+External joinery including eaves timbers are affected by decay to varying degrees.
+A joiner can advise on all necessary repairs.
 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.